HiroIshida/autogames/README.md

 # human mode.
 You can play game interactively.
 python autogames/client/python/client.py --port 65432 --agent-file human_agent --timeout 30 &
 ```
+NOTE: In the human mode, you should make timeout arguments in the both client longer, because human thinks for longer time than computers.

 # Available games
 ### tictactoe